rust-lang-ua/rustcamp/0_vocabulary/README.md

 Read through [Cargo Book] and become familiar with [Cargo] and its workspaces.

 After completing these steps, you should be able to answer (and understand why) the following questions:
 - What [memory model][31] [Rust] has?
+**Answer**
+rust uses an **ownership that based as memory model**
+- Is [Rust] single-threaded or multi-threaded?
+**Answer**
+he is supports both **single hreaded and multi threaded** code via 'std::thread' Is it synchronous or asynchronous?
+**Answer**
+supports both synchronous - normal  and asyynchronous  execution 'async/ .await' code.
+- What are the memory layouts of `Box` and `Vector`?
+**Answer**
+**Box<T>** - keeps a pointer on stack but also the real data lives on the heap/ **Vec<T>** - stores a pointer length and capacity on stack and the actual elements on the heap.
+-What are a heap and a stack?
+**Answer**
+stack is fast and uses asimle data smal structs and numbers. heap is slower but used big or grow data - string, vectors, that can live in static memory - constans and can be placed in CPU registers.
-Is [Rust] single-threaded or multi-threaded?
-Is it synchronous or asynchronous?
-What are the memory layouts of `Box` and `Vector`?
-What are a heap and a stack?
-Where, but on heap and stack data could live in RAM?
+ - Where, but on heap and stack data could live in RAM?
+**Answer**
+ - stack and heap data live in static memory for constants Rust supported thread local memory for data used only by the thread, have cases include memory mapped I/O and custom alocators like arenas.
 - What runtime [Rust] has?
 Does it use a GC (garbage collector)?
 - What is special about slice?
 What is the layout of Rust standard data types?
 Difference between fat and thin pointers?
 - Why does [Rust] have `&str` and `String` types?
 How do they differ?
 When should you use them?
 Why str slice coexists with slice?
 What is the difference between `String` and `Vec`?